tkn-tub/ns3-gym/src/internet/doc/tcp.rst

 In brief, the native |ns3| TCP model supports a full bidirectional TCP with connection setup and close logic.
-Several congestion control algorithms are supported, with NewReno the default, and Westwood, Hybla, and HighSpeed also supported.
-Multipath-TCP and TCP Selective Acknowledgements (SACK) are not yet supported in the |ns3| releases.
+Several congestion control algorithms are supported, with NewReno the default, and Westwood, Hybla, HighSpeed, Vegas, Scalable, Veno, Binary Increase Congestion Control (BIC), Yet Another HighSpeed TCP (YeAH), Illinois, H-TCP and Low Extra Delay Background Transport (LEDBAT) also supported.
+The model also supports Selective Acknowledgements (SACK).
+Multipath-TCP is not yet supported in the |ns3| releases.

 Model history
 +++++++++++++